 Please refer and subscribe to the Research Training Calendar to keep up-to-date on upcoming research training opportunities.

-You will find a range of workshops and materials delivered by the UON Centre for Teaching and Learning (CTL) via your Blackboard homepage, which is accessed through UoNline .
+You will find a range of workshops and materials delivered by the Learning Design and Teaching Innovation team via your Blackboard homepage, which is accessed through UONline .
 Select ‘LEARNING DEVELOPMENT’ under ‘My Other Sites’ and look for resources and workshops available for research students.

 If you or your supervisor believe that you would benefit from improving your English language skills you should approach the on-campus English Language Centre for more information on intensive courses and one-on-one programs.